-Majority of the kids and other guests could be found right here too, but the pool was big enough.
+Majority of the kids and other guests were right here, but the pool was big enough for everyone.
 I also loved the water’s warm temperature, it was very inviting.

 This area is in between the villas and bamboo deluxe rooms, and it’s also peppered with open air huts for hanging out and leaving stuff.
 There’s also a mini bar for refreshments.

 Lunch was at their Korean restaurant.
 J and I were still full, but the little one was hungry already.
 We ordered the short rib stew (galbi jjim?) and some plain rice.
 It already comes with side dishes, like my favorite sweet dilis, and mandatory kimchi.

 The beef stew is a bit pricey at around Php800 (around US$16) but the serving is good for 2 to 3 persons.
 We would have gone for the Korean barbecue if we weren’t still full.
 The beef was tender but too sweet for my taste.